learn-static/foundations-2-markdown/intro-markdown.md

 When writing on the Internet with Markdown, we use it's synax to format text in structured ways using...

 - Headings
-- Paragraphs
-- Line Breaks
+- Paragraphs and Line Breaks
 - Emphasis, e.g. bold and italics
 - Lists, e.g. numbered lists and unordered lists
 - Images